Introduction

 Transition: Energy Score Based Model → Score Based Model

-Here, $p_{\theta}$ describes the action distribution given the observation, and some Energy function $E_{\theta}$ .
-This eqn is similar to the pdf of gaussian distribution, but the coefficient $Z_{\theta}$ and the power of e is unknown.
-In 2D gaussian distribution pdf,
+Here, $p_{\theta}$ describes the action distribution given the observation and the Energy function $E_{\theta}$.
+This equation is similar to the pdf of a Gaussian distribution, but the coefficient $Z_{\theta}$ and the exponent of $e$ are unknown.
+In the 2D Gaussian pdf,

 \[f(x) = \frac{1}{\sigma \sqrt{2\pi}} \exp\!\left( -\frac{1}{2} \left( \frac{x - \mu}{\sigma} \right)^2 \right)\]Here,